working-group-purescript-es/purescript-elmish/docs/getting-started.md

 [NodeJS](https://nodejs.org/en/download/), and that's pretty much the only tool you'll need to install upfront.

-This tutorial assumes a basic familiarity with PureScript language as such
+This tutorial assumes a basic familiarity with PureScript language as such, as well as Node and its associated tooling.

 ## Initialize an empty project